gauravmuley/enterprise-data/README.md

 ## Setup Instructions

-1. Clone the repository: `git clone <repository_link>`
-2. Navigate to the project directory: `cd <project_directory>`
+1. Navigate to the project directory: `cd <project_directory>`
-3. Install dependencies: `npm install` or `yarn install`
+2. Install dependencies: `npm install` or `yarn install`
-4. Start the JSON Server mock API: `json-server --watch src/api/db.json --port 5000` (in a separate terminal)
+3. Start the JSON Server mock API: `json-server --watch src/api/db.json --port 5000` (in a separate terminal)
-5. Start the development server: `npm start` or `yarn start`
+4. Start the development server: `npm start` or `yarn start`
-6. The application will be accessible at `http://localhost:3000`
+5. The application will be accessible at `http://localhost:3000`

 ## Running the Demo